-Management Education Group Inc. offers a variety of customized workshops for public-sector executives and managers.
-To set up any of these workshops, or design a custom workshop, call or email us at 480.705.9394 or email@example.com.
+Management Education Group, Inc. offers a variety of customized workshops for public-sector executives and managers.
+To schedule a workshop, or to discuss a custom designed workshop, call or email us at 480.705.9394 or email@example.com.

 Painless Performance Management: A Practical Approach to Managing Day-to-Day Employee Performance

 One of the most essential skills a manager or supervisor must use every day is related to the management of employee performance.
 Helping employees be successful and guiding those employees who may not be performing as expected is critical to organizational success.
 This program, based on Marnie E. Green’s book, Painless Performance Evaluations: A Practical Approach to Managing Day-to-Day Employee Performance, offers the essential skills for managing day-to-day performance including how to establish and communicate clear expectations and how to initiate performance-related discussions.
 And, since performance management usually culminates in a regularly scheduled performance evaluation, tools for maintaining performance documentation, for rating performance, and for conducting performance evaluation discussions are offered in this practical, hands-on program.

 Painless Performance Conversations: A Practical Approach to Critical Day-to-Day Workplace Discussions

 Conversations about work performance lead to better business results.
 This powerful session provides you with the tools you need to confidently initiate and lead your most difficult employee discussions.
 Based on the book, Painless Performance Conversations: A Practical Approach to Critical Day-to-Day Workplace Discussions, by Marnie E. Green, this interactive and engaging workshop will teach you to: